Pattles/Minecraft-Railroad-Calculator/README.md

 ```math
 \text{\# sticks} = \frac{\text{\# blocks}}{\text{16 rails per craft}}
 ```
-However, I didn't do use the formula since the amount of redstone torches you need is literally the amount of powered rails you use.
+However, I didn't use the formula since the amount of redstone torches you need is literally the amount of powered rails you use.
 This is literally the (simplified) function that handles redstone torches:
 ```py
 redstone_torches = powered_rails
 sticks = powered_rails